eCharge Advisor

 The neighborhood saves a bundle!

-• Mentioned above, but often overlooked, or intentionally hidden by the guys who want you to keep buying gasoline, is the negative cash flow for places that don’t produce it.
-Connecticut loses approximately $10,000,000 a day.
-(Four million gallons imported at $2.50/gal.)
-For Massachusetts, on the order of $15,000,000 leaves the state’s economy every day to buy gasoline.
-Stupid...or what, if you don't have to do it?
+• Not mentioned above, but important and usually overlooked, or intentionally hidden by the guys who want you to keep buying gasoline, is the negative cash flow for places that don’t produce it.
+Connecticut loses approximately $11,000,000 a day.
+(Four million gallons imported at $2.75/gal.)
+For Massachusetts, on the order of $16,000,000 leaves the state’s economy every day to buy gasoline.
+Stupid...or what?
+If you don't have to do it.

 • An EV can go about 3.5 miles on a kilowatt-hour of electricity, more than 25 miles on 8 kWh.
-At $.25/kWh, that’s $2.00.
+At $.30/kWh, that’s $2.40.
 But half that cost is for stuff (like wires and storm repair crews) other than the natural gas that produces the juice.
-About half, $1.00, leaves the state’s economy to buy fuel, instead of $2.50 (for gasoline).
-EV power is about a third as expensive to your economy as gasoline!
+Only about half, $1.20, leaves the state’s economy to buy fuel, instead of $2.75 (for gasoline).
+EV power is less than half as expensive to your economy as gasoline!
+Say what?...
+Gasoline twice as expensive to the state's economy?
+Yep!

 • If all that daily imported gasoline was replaced with electricity, Connecticut could save a couple billion a year.
 Massachusetts even more.
-A ton of money staying home in your state’s home economy.
+A ton of money would stay home in your own state’s economy.

 Save the earth!